Study online or on campus. Learn more and enroll online ►

 This certificate is also available to you if you’re a senior graduating from Jewish day school, when you successfully complete the college-level education course.

-If you’re an 11th or 12th grade student who has completed Confirmation, this program, a URJ-sponsored two-year course of Jewish studies is for you.It aims to train future religious school teachers and leaders for the Reform movement.
+If you’re an 11th or 12th grade student who has completed Confirmation, this program is for you.It aims to train future religious school teachers and leaders for the Reform, Conservative & Reconstructionist movements.

-Fourteen credits are required after the completion of Confirmation in a URJ-affiliated religious school.
-You attend class one night a week and enroll in a supervised student-teaching program at a Reform synagogue for both years.
+Fourteen credits are required after the completion of Confirmation in a movement-affiliated religious school.
+You attend class one night or day per week and enroll in a supervised student-teaching program at a synagogue for both years.
 Synagogues offer an additional formal study component.

 In addition to earning teaching certificates, junior and seniors may receive college credits through participation in the Gratz College Advance Program.